awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-technical-overview.md

 **Example : Create an identity provider from another account's cluster**

 **Example**
 In this example, Account A would provide Account B with the OIDC issuer URL from their cluster\.
-Account B follows the instructions in [Enabling IAM roles for service accounts on your cluster](enable-iam-roles-for-service-accounts.md) and [Creating an IAM role and policy for your service account](create-service-account-iam-policy-and-role.md) using the OIDC issuer URL from Account A's cluster\.
+Account B follows the instructions in [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) and [Creating an IAM role and policy for your service account](create-service-account-iam-policy-and-role.md) using the OIDC issuer URL from Account A's cluster\.
 Then a cluster administrator annotates the service account in Account A's cluster to use the role from Account B\.

 ```
 apiVersion: v1